 Looking at the graphics, Starship Disco doesn’t need to focus heavily hear as that is not what this is about.
 Your ship up close when using the DualShock 4 controller looks very detailed as if it was a model that you could just hold in your hands.
 The thing is when you are playing, you do see your ship, but you may have noticed from the videos it does not show, but I assure you, the ship looks pretty cool.
 Going through the tunnel of lights also goes with the music which I liked and the enemy ships from a distance may not be as detailed as some might like, but again, the focus here is the music, but I could make the enemy ships out.
 That leaves us with the sound.
 The sound is loud and clear that for some, may want to turn it down or feel free to leave it on the highest volume and just enjoy your music the way it was meant to be, in immersive Virtual Reality and experiencing it instead of just listening to it.

 There are a few things that I wish were added.
 First, when you go to Import A Song, there is not a search feature.
 This is why it is important that do you do this at the time you are adding music to the USB drive, but beating able to search for the song or artist would be a nice addition to have.
 And finally, I would love there to be leaderboards added based on genre, artist and song.
 If you start a song and a leaderboard would show based on that, it would just give it that little extra to what already Starship Disco brings.

 Starship Disco brings a standard to rhythm games that should be followed by allowing you to use your own music as it adds to the replayability.
-Being able to escape to your favorite song no matter what situation or troubles life may throw at you and just get into a zone is something that is special and shows that we should never judge a book by its cover.
+Being able to escape to your favorite song no matter what situation or troubles life may throw at you and just get into a zone is something that is special.

 In case you missed the trailer, please enjoy.
 Until next time, I am going to get lost in Virtual Reality with some music.